WVAviator/capti/README.md

 # Capti

-Capti is a lightweight end-to-end testing framework for REST APIs or for Contract Tests.
+Capti is a lightweight end-to-end testing framework for REST APIs.
+Define your requests and expected response values in an intuitive YAML format, and streamline your endpoint testing.

 ## Basic Usage